Dr Dan Cavedon-Taylor

 - Untying the Knot: Imagination, Perception and their Neural Substrates – Synthese 2021.

-I am an Associate Editor for the Australasian Journal of Philosophy.
+I am an Associate Editor of the Australasian Journal of Philosophy.

-I currently supervise PhD students in aesthetics, the philosophy of mind and history of philosophy.
-I have slim capacity to take on additional doctoral students, but would be happy to hear from potential applicants whose research directly alligns with my own.
+I currently supervise PhD students in aesthetics, the philosophy of mind, and history of philosophy.
+I have slim capacity to take on additional doctoral students, but would be happy to hear from potential applicants whose research directly aligns with my own.

 Research interests